timmytofu/haskell-lang/static/tutorial/exception-safety.md

 detour and discuss interruptible actions.
 These are [described in the Control.Exception docs](https://www.stackage.org/haddock/nightly-2016-07-17/base-4.9.0.0/Control-Exception.html#g:13).
 The basic idea is that these are actions which, even when async exceptions are masked, can throw an asynchronous exception.
-These doesn't violate any of our comments above, since the exceptions are being thrown from an `IO` action.
+These don't violate any of our comments above, since the exceptions are being thrown from an `IO` action.
 However, the exceptions are being generated as a kill signal from outside of our current subroutine, and therefore should be